mahdibohloul/SnapTrip/README.md

 ```bash
 GET wallet ? count <count>
 ```
-- See all of the hotels. if you added some filters, first applies the filters and then shows you the filtered hotels
+- See all of the hotels. if you add some filters, first applies the filters and then shows you the filtered hotels
 ```bash
 GET hotels
 ```